 Benefit and Assumption Changes - The comparability of the data from year to year can be affected by changes in actuarial assumptions, benefit provisions, accounting policies, and other factors.
-There have been no significant changes between the January 1, 2019 valuation date and December 31, 2018 the measurement date.
-Therefore, no adjustments were needed from the January 1, 2019 actuarial valuation date to the calculated liabilities as of December 31, 2018, measurement date for reporting date of December 31, 2019.
-There were no changes between the January 1, 2018 and January 1, 2019 valuation dates.
+There have been no significant changes between the January 1, 2020, valuation date and December 31, 2019, the measurement date.
+Therefore, no adjustments were needed from the January 1, 2020, actuarial valuation date to the calculated liabilities as of December 31, 2019, measurement date for reporting date of December 31, 2020.
+There were no changes between the January 1, 2019, and January 1, 2020, valuation dates.

-At its June 8, 2017 meeting, the TERS Board approved updated factors for use in converting member contributions with interest into the unmodified benefit form for comparison to the service retirement benefit.
-This change will be effective January 1, 2020.
+At its June 8, 2017 meeting, the TERS Board approved updates to the service purchase factors and optional form factors effective January 1, 2018.
+The Board also approved updated factors for use in converting member contributions with interest into the unmodified benefit form for comparison to the service retirement benefit.
+This change was effective January 1, 2020.

 Target Allocations - The long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
-The capital market assumptions are per Milliman's (the System's actuary) investment consulting practice as of December 31, 2018.
+The capital market assumptions are per Milliman's (the System's actuary) investment consulting practice as of December 31, 2019.
 The target asset allocation is based on the Tacoma Employees' Retirement System Investment Policy Statement dated March 2016.